 During interviews and surveys, you may decline to answer any question(s) you prefer not to answer (e.g., by leaving them blank, or by requesting to skip the question.
-You may also contact the Project Coordinator at any time to request that you not be required to participate in the survey or interview portions of the study at any time.You can also request your data be removed from the study up until January 9 2023.
-In regards to your individual data collected during interviews and surveys, that data can be removed from the study up until [insert deadline for data removal].
+You may also contact the Project Coordinator at any time to request that you not be required to participate in the survey or interview portions of the study at any time.You can also request your data be removed from the study up until April 23 2023.
+In regards to your individual data collected during interviews and surveys, that data can be removed from the study up until [TBD].

 Will I receive anything for participating in the study?

 In appreciation of your time, you will receive an appreciation letter from the Principal Investigator thanking you for participating in the study.